folke/lazy.nvim/README.md

-    notify = true, -- get a notification when new updates are found frequency = 3600, -- check for updates every hour }, performance = {
+    notify = true, -- get a notification when new updates are found frequency = 3600, -- check for updates every hour }, change_detection = {
+    -- automatically check for config file changes and reload the ui enabled = true,
+    notify = true, -- get a notification when changes are found }, performance = {
     cache = {
       enabled = true,